ibmmark/fabric/docs/source/build_network.rst

 - **YOU WILL SEE ERRORS IF YOU DO NOT REMOVE CONTAINERS AND IMAGES**

--  If you see docker errors, first check your version (should be 1.12 or above), and then try restarting your docker process.
+-  If you see Docker errors, first check your docker version (:doc:`prereqs`), and then try restarting your Docker process.
 Problems with Docker are oftentimes not immediately recognizable.
 For example, you may see errors resulting from an inability to access crypto material mounted within a container.